armourymedia/armoury-media-embed/README.md

 ## Developer Customization

-While the plugin requires no configuration, developers can customize behavior using filters:
+While the plugin requires no configuration, you can use the following filter to add your own video hosting provider:

 ```php
 // Customize provider configuration